 Study and continuing education in Geography of Food

-Curious about designing sustainable food value chains?
-In this exciting free online course of the Geography of Food Research Group you will learn what sustainability means in the context of our global food system.
-Besides that you will learn how food value chains need to be designed to foster the Agenda 2030 for sustainable Development of the United Nations.
+How could our food supply be made more sustainable?
+In the exciting online course, you will learn what sustainability means in the context of our global food system.
+We also show how food value chains need to be designed to pursue the goals of Agenda 2030 in line with the sustainable development of the United Nations.

 The Geography of Food Research Group leads the following UNR Bachelor modules:

-This module builds on knowledge from previous minors with a view to enabling students to understand, question and put into practice methods for communicating sustainability outcomes.
-The use of eco-balance sheets or labels makes it possible to manifest the real-life importance of sustainability, and the module draws on contributions from experts in the fields of industry, science and politics in order to demonstrate the opportunities and limitations of measuring, assessing and communicating sustainability.
+This module builds on knowledge from previous minors to enable students to understand, question and put into practice methods for communicating sustainability outcomes.
+Through the use of eco-balance sheets or label assessments in practice, the importance of sustainability becomes tangible.
+Discussions with experts from industry, science and politics make the possibilities and limitations of the measurability, verifiability and communication of sustainability comprehensible.

 In an increasingly complex world, the demand for professional support and advice is increasing.
 Be it professional advice, for example in the areas of energy or nature management, or process-oriented support, for example in conflict mediation.
-In this module, you will learn selected consulting methods and instruments and practice them in class.
-A central component of the module is the concrete technical consultation of an organisation (company, association, etc.), from the acquisition of the consulting order to the consulting offer.
+In this module, you will become familiar with selected consulting methods and instruments and practice them in class.
+Of central importance in the module is the concrete technical consultation of an organisation (company, association, etc.), from securing the consulting contract to the consulting types on offer.

-This module consists of two parts.
-The first is an eLearning course that provides insights into the sustainability of the global food system, the role of food value chains, and the UN's Sustainable Development Goals (SDGs).
-In the second part, students analyse an existing food value chain, locate sustainability hotspots, and outline possible strategies to meet these challenges.
+How can food value chains be designed to contribute to sustainable development?
+The first part of this module, an eLearning course, provides insights into the sustainability of the global food system, the role of food value chains and the UN Sustainable Development Goals (SDGs).
+In the second part, students analyse an existing value chain and outline possible strategies for sustainable development.